What Is Jackfruit and Should You Eat It?

 What is jackfruit?

-For those who are new to jackfruit, you'll discover that there are multiple ways it can be used.
-It's often cooked in vegetarian dishes; many have compared the texture to pulled pork when marinated in a barbecue-like sauce.
-This type of jackfruit-used for savory dishes-is green and freshly picked.
-Once it ripens, however, it's orange-yellow, sweet, sticky and perfect for desserts and smoothies.
+There are multiple ways jackfruit can be used.
+It's often cooked in vegetarian dishes.
+Many have compared the texture to pulled pork when marinated in a barbecue-like sauce.
+For savory dishes like this, you'd use young jackfruit or unripe jackfruit.
+Green jackfruit is freshly picked, but once it ripens, however, it's orange-yellow, sweet, sticky and perfect for desserts and smoothies.

-According to Nyree Zerega, Ph.D., director of the Graduate Program in Plant Biology and Conservation at Northwestern University, the smallest jackfruit she's encountered was around 15 pounds.
-While the fruit is indigenous to India and Bangladesh, Zerega notes that it's also grown in Southeast Asian countries including Vietnam, Thailand and Malaysia.
+According to Nyree Zerega, Ph.D., director of the Graduate Program in Plant Biology and Conservation at Northwestern University, the smallest of this tropical fruit she's encountered was around 15 pounds.
+While the fruit is indigenous to India and Bangladesh, Zerega notes that it's also grown in Southeast Asia–you can find jackfruit trees in Vietnam, Thailand and Malaysia.
 "It grows in the tropics and subtropics.
 So for example, it can survive in Florida, and people do grow it there," Zerega says.

 In the United States, jackfruit is having a moment as people rave about its unique flavors and savory applications.
 In countries where the fruit is indigenous, however, it's more of a neglected crop.
 "In India, a lot of times it is considered a poor man's crop.
 So, it isn't as valued," Zerega says.
 "Animals will eat them, but they can also just sit there and rot.
 It can go to waste."